intuition-dev/intuDocs/meta-slides/pro.md

 ---

-# Part I - Low-code status by 2019/2020:
+# Part I - low-code status by 2019/2020:
 - # Within 18 months 90% of developers will lose their job, due to automation of software development. eg: Is there a job where you develop a spreadsheet: but first someone has to tell you what kind of spreadsheet.
 - ## Including VPE.
 CTO.
 No more.
 - Citizen developers using GUI for cross platform apps.
 No need to know loop, hashing, normalization, failover, timeout, bla, bla.
-- Low-code is 10X cheaper and 10x faster.
+- low-code is 10X cheaper and 10x faster.
 - Cuts are first for expensive developers or working on complex tasks.
 History shows people are hard to manage after a pay cut
 - EG: From Data Center to Cloud we had **90% budget cuts**.
 Or Mainframes, Minis.
 **Black swan**, if you graduated after 2003. eg. Always had LAMP (Wordpress is 40% of www)